 - Sensation of inside movement, such as blood pulsing or muscles movement

 Hearing loss or vertigo may also be present.

 Call your doctor if you have tinnitus, especially if it:

-- Is associated with hearing loss, vertigo, change in personality, speech, or weakness in any body area
+- Comes with hearing loss, dizziness, vertigo, change in personality, speech, or weakness in any body area

 - Starts after head or neck injury

-- Is associated with pain in the ear, fever, nausea, or vomiting
+- Comes with pain in the ear, fever, nausea, or vomiting

-- The factors that may increase or decrease the sensation
+- Factors that may increase or decrease the sensation

 - History of trauma

 In addition to hearing the test may include: